midscreant/TarkBotExe/README.md

   -Path to BSGLauncher.exe

-    -Self-Explanatory.
-Needs this to boot game on software start
+    -Needs this to boot game on software start

   -Checkboxes